Rent assistance in city and county of Denver.

-Some of the agencies only cover a limited area, and each will have its own application process and criteria that need to be met.
+Some of the agencies only cover a limited area, and each will have its own application process that needs to be met.
 Most of the rent assistance offered is to those who are faced with an immediate eviction, or who have some other type of unforeseen financial hardship, such as a medical emergency or unexpected job loss.
 Or look here for a section 8 application.

-Call one of the organizations listed below in order to get access to help paying your rent in Denver.
-If an organization can’t assist, they may have a referral to some type of government program or other agency that can help you during a difficult period, including no-wait list apartments in Denver.
+Call one of the organizations listed below in order to get access to help paying rent, utilities or housing related costs in Denver.
+If an organization can’t assist, they may have a referral to some type of government program or other agency that can help during a difficult period, including no-wait list apartments in Denver.
 As there are government grants to help pay rent, loans, vouchers, supportive housing and even free lawyer consultations in Denver.

-The Denver Colorado Mile High Rental Assistance Hotline offers access to referrals and information on rental assistance programs, government grant money, funds for moving and more by zip code across the Denver County area.
-There are a couple different phone numbers to call, and they include 1-888-480-0066.
+The Denver Colorado Mile High Rental Assistance Hotline helps anyone in needs.
+Get referrals and information on rental assistance programs, government grant money, funds for moving and more by zip code across the Denver County area.
+There are a few different phone numbers to call, and they include 1-888-480-0066.
 Or try 303.561.2133 (Spanish), or dial 303.561-2130 (English).
 Other Denver area non-profits to call for rent help include the following listed below.
 The main service is known as Emergency Rental Assistance Program (ERAP).

 Adventist Community Services is a non-profit that helps with preventing evictions.
 There may be a few dollars for rent in a crisis to help meet payment demands.
 The address is 5045 W 1st Ave, Denver, CO 80219.
 Call 303.935.7386

 Mennonite Urban Ministry offers housing assistance programs in a limited region.
 Call 303-892-6416

-Denver County Social Services, which can be called at (303) 866-2046, runs the Homelessness Prevention and Rapid Rehousing Program.
+- Denver County Social Services also runs the Homelessness Prevention and Rapid Rehousing Program.
 It can help people avoid an eviction.
 They also have referrals to resources such as section 8 or low income, rent subsidized apartments and homes.

 Saint Mary Magdalene, which is part of the Saint Vincent de Paul Society organization, can help people with rent and housing that live within church boundaries.
 The charity is at 2771 Zenobia St, Denver, CO 80212.
-Or call (303) 477-4533
+Or call (303) 477-4533.

 Good Shepherd, Saint Vincent de Paul Society, covers the area of South of 17th Avenue, North of Cherry Creek Drive, West of Colorado Boulevard, East of Race Street, and can distribute rent help.
-(303) 322-7706.
+Telephone number is (303) 322-7706.
 The location is 2626 E 7th Ave Pkwy, Denver, Colorado 80206.

-Association For Senior Citizens, phone number (303) 455-9642, The mission of the Association for Senior Citizens is: to promote the self-sufficiency of all senior citizens in Colorado, to ensure that no senior citizen goes without the necessities of life, including shelter, food and public services, and to help low-income seniors remain stable and independent in their own homes.
+Association For Senior Citizens, phone number (303) 455-9642.
+The mission of the Association for Senior Citizens is: to promote the self-sufficiency of all senior citizens in Colorado, to ensure that no senior citizen goes without the necessities of life, including shelter, food and public services, and to help low-income seniors remain stable and independent in their own homes.
 The address is 2839 W 44th Ave, Denver, CO 80211.

 All these requirements need to be met for FSHI.
 The applicant needs to be either a Senior (age 60+) or a family with children 17 years old or younger in their legal custody, homeless (with no lease when they contact FSHI), they must have a documented source of income to cover monthly expenses, no felony in last 12 months, and have both drug screening and a background check.
 Call 303-313-2440